Blue-B/WhisperSubTranslate/README.md

 ## Why use WhisperSubTranslate

-All processing runs locally — your video never leaves your machine.
+Subtitle extraction runs 100% locally — your video never leaves your machine.
 No cloud uploads, no accounts, no credit cards.
-Create accurate SRT offline; add translation only when you want (free MyMemory, or your own DeepL/OpenAI keys).
+Create accurate SRT offline; translation requires internet connection (free MyMemory, or your own DeepL/OpenAI API keys).

 ### Value at a glance